enetheru/midi2input/README.md

 ========
 * lua script reactions to midi events
 * sending of midi events
-* routing via alsa or jack using standard tools
+* routing via ALSA or jack using standard tools
 * sending keyboard and mouse events from scripts
 * executing commands from scripts
 * per application control by switching on WM_CLASS attribute